HL7/fhir-shorthand/input/pagecontent/shorthand.md

 FHIR allows lists to be compartmentalized into sublists called "slices".
 For example, the `Observation.component` list in a profile for Apgar score might have a RespiratoryScore component slice and a Appearance component slice, among others.
 To address a specific slice, follow the path with square brackets (`[` `]`) containing the slice name.
 To access a slice of a slice (i.e., _reslicing_), follow the first pair of brackets with a second pair containing the resliced slice name.

-**Example:** Fix the code in an existing slice on Observation.component called `RespiratoryScore`:
+**Example** Fix the code in an existing slice on Observation.component called `RespiratoryScore`:

 `* component[RespiratoryScore].code = SCT#24388001 "Apgar score 5 (finding)"`

-**Example:** If the Apgar RespiratoryScore has been resliced to represent the 1, 5 and 10 minute scores:
+**Example** If the Apgar RespiratoryScore has been resliced to represent the 1, 5 and 10 minute scores:

 `* component[RespiratoryScore][FiveMinute].code = SCT#13323003 "Apgar score 7 (finding)"`